 Possible projects include, but are not limited to the following topics:

-- Genetic and pharmacologic interventions to prevent acute kidney injury and renal fibrosis
+- Genetic, dietary and pharmacologic interventions to prevent acute kidney injury and renal fibrosis

 4. Applied Methods and model organisms:

 - Models and model organisms:

 M. musculus, C. elegans, human and murine cell lines, primary cells, stem cells, 3D organoids, human biopsy material

 2D/3D cell culture; genome editing primarily based on CRISPR/Cas9 in mice, cultured human cells and worms; lenti-/retroviral gene transfer; molecular cloning; FACS; genomics (RNAseq, ChIPseq, Nanopore …); RBP analysis; proteomics; confocal imaging; super resolution microscopy (STED/GSD); 2P-in-vivo-imaging of the kidney ; hybridoma techniques; lncRNA analysis; etc.

 We are searching for highly motivated young scientists with great enthusiasm for biomedical research and with qualities of great team-players.